 [TJ descends the upper ridge on Twins Tower.
 Note the ridge on North Twin that we have to re-ascend.
 Still plenty of exposure and hazard, we had to descend Twins Tower facing inward due to the extreme exposure and steepness of the arete.]

 I couldn't believe it when we turned forward again and walked across the col to our packs.
 I had done it!
 Crazy!
 I was pumped.
-I owe TJ and JW for trusting me enough to drag me up something like Twins Tower - probably my most technical snow climb yet and one of the most beautiful I'm likely to ever do in my life.
+I owe TJ and JW for trusting me enough to drag me up something like Twin's Tower - probably my most technical snow climb yet and one of the most beautiful I'm likely to ever do in my life.
 It was a very special moment for me when I realized I could (and did!) do a mountain like Twins Tower.
+(NOTE: Since climbing Twin's Tower, I've done other steep snow climbs including Mount Collie, Ayesha and Trapper on the Wapta Icefield.
+These are very similar in nature to Twin's Tower - possibly even more hazardous then the conditions we had, which were perfect.)

-TJ kicked steps up the north ridge of North Tower as payment for Raff's team leading on Twin Tower.
-It felt so great to be climbing with the cool air, terrific exposure on each side and views over a sea of peaks that for just a minute or two I forgot how tired I was and even about the whole "situation" waiting back at camp.
-I can assure you that not ONCE from breakfast to climbing North Twin to Twins Tower and back to camp again did I think about work.
-Not even ONCE. :-)
+TJ kicked steps up the north ridge of North Tower as payment for Raf's team leading on Twin Tower.
+It felt so great to be climbing with the cool air, terrific exposure on each side and views over a sea of peaks that for just a minute or two I forgot how tired I was.
+I can assure you that not once from breakfast to climbing North Twin to Twins Tower and back to camp again did I think about work.
+Not even once. :-)

 [Vern pops up North Twin from Twin's Tower.
 TJ Nault Photo.]

-[Vern on the summit of North Twin.
-Click for full size - TJ Nault Photograph.]
+[Vern on the summit of North Twin. ++ - TJ Nault Photograph.]

 [We get closer to the ski drop near the summit of North Twin]